Why the pH of Skin and Products Are Crucially Important (2020 Updated)

 Our skin is protected by something called the “acid mantle.”
 It is a small film on the surface of the stratum corneum composed of fatty acids, lactic acid, pyrrolidine carboxylic acid, amino acids, and a bunch of other sciencey terms and stuff that can be a little overwhelming.
 Let me translate that to English for normal people.

-We have an acid mantle and it kicks ass.
+We have an acid mantle and it kicks BOOTY.
 Acid mantle = protective barrier on surface of skin composed of sweat, skin oils, and dead skin cells.

 What Disrupts Our Skin’s pH and Acid Mantle?

 Pollutants, pathogens, excessive occlusion, detergents, soaps, cleansers, heck — even water!
 (10, 11, 12, 13) I can hear you already, “what WATER?!”
 Now that you’re utterly terrified, let me calm you down and explain.

 Here’s a general rule of thumb: the higher the pH of something, the more disrupting it is to the acid mantle and therefore moisture barrier.
 So while water isn’t bad per se, “hard water” is.
 Hard water is simply tap water with a high mineral content causing it to have a pH of 8.5 or more.

 Fun-fact: this is why micellar water was invented!
 Back in the 90s, France was notorious for having “hard water,” so an awesome chemist formulated micellar water so poor french women could clean their faces without nuking their acid mantle.

 If you have no idea what micellar water is or want to know how it works, check out this awesome article by the lovely LabMuffin.
 Cute illustrations included!
 Let’s continue….